jmwii1981/cl-web2-sep-2022/09-12-15/2-Arrays-and-Collections.md

 ```

-## Understanding the Difference of
+## Understanding The Difference Of
 Text

 **Example**